-Look Up!
-June’s Strawberry Moon Will Light Up Skies Friday Night
+June’s Strawberry Moon Will Light Up the Skies on Tuesday Morning

-If you're looking for an outdoor activity to ring in the summer months, look up at the sky this Friday.
-As USA Today reports, a strawberry moon—a.k.a.
-June's full moon—will reach peak visibility the afternoon of June 5 and light up skies throughout the night.
+If you're looking for an outdoor activity to ring in the summer months, look up at the sky early Tuesday morning.
+As Newsweek reports, a strawberry moon—a.k.a.
+June's full moon—will reach peak visibility at approximately 7:52 a.m.
+EDT on the morning of Tuesday, June 14.
 Here's everything you need to know to catch the celestial event.

 Why Is It Called a Strawberry Moon?